-- Your data and notes are stored in regular files using standard formats (RTF, PDF, Web archive, mbox, etc.), so there's no lock-in or risk of database corruption, and it plays well with Time Machine10. - Uses MD5 checksums to verify the integrity of all files in the library, for safe long-term archival. - Metadata (tags, titles, source URLs, etc.) goes into a Core Data11 SQL database for reliable storage and quick access. - EagleFiler automatically backs up the metadata and notes to XML property list files.
-In the rare event that the database file becomes damaged, you can import the files into a new library, and EagleFiler will build a new database and reconstruct all the metadata.
+- Your data and notes are stored in regular files using standard formats (RTF, PDF, Web archive, mbox, etc.), so there's no lock-in or risk of database corruption, and it plays well with Time Machine6. - Uses MD5 checksums to verify the integrity of all files in the library, for safe long-term archival. - Metadata (tags, titles, source URLs, etc.) goes into a Core Data7 SQL database for reliable storage and quick access. - EagleFiler automatically backs up the metadata and notes to XML property list files.
+In the rare event that the database file becomes damaged, you can import the files into a new library, and EagleFiler will build a new database and reconstruct all the metadata. - Tags are automatically synced with Finder tags and copied to OpenMeta8 and the Spotlight comments field to make them searchable and accessible to other applications.